Emergency Services: 540-373-6876

 In fact, individuals with mental illness are three times more likely to die in a heat wave than those without mental illness.

 Additionally, extreme heat makes it difficult to think.
-This can make it challenging for individuals with behavioral health concerns and developmental disability to care for themselves properly and at a time when questionable decisions can have serious consequences.
+This can make it challenging for individuals with behavioral health concerns and developmental disability to care for themselves properly.

 Keep Your Cool